DialogInsight/DIAnalytics_iOS/README.md

 [DIAnalytics identify:contactDictionary];
 ```

-6. Registe for push notification.
+6. Register for push notification.
 This will prompt to user an UIAlertView asking to authorize notifications.
 ```objective-c
 [DIAnalytics registeForRemoteNotification];
 ```